sara-nl/sdrdocs/source/index.rst

 .. _contents:

 ******************
-TDR documentation
+Data Repository documentation
 ******************

-Welcome to the documentation for using the TDR services at `SURFsara`_.
-The information in this tutorial will help you get started with the TDR, learn best practices and techniques publishing your data in our infrastructure and stay up-to-date with our system developments.
+Welcome to the documentation for using the Data Repository service at `SURFsara`_.
+The information in this tutorial will help you get started with the Data Repository, learn best practices and techniques publishing your data in our infrastructure and stay up-to-date with our system developments.
 We welcome your comments at helpdesk@surfsara.nl  to help us improve the documentation.